tdwilliams7/Sprint-Challenge--Processes-and-Scheduling/README.md

 2. Inventory the code and figure out what needs to be written where.

+### Task 1: Implement the Ability to Execute Arbitrary Commands
 This program implements a new shell that you can use to run commands from in Unix, similar to bash!